Priyasunil26/Kubernetes/kubernetes.md

     kubectl get pods -n bold-services

 14. Wait until you see the applications running.
 Then, use the DNS or ingress IP address you obtained from Step 8 to access the application in the browser.

+### Deploying Bold BI on On-premise

+1. Download the [Kustomization.yaml](https://raw.githubusercontent.com/sivakumar-devops/kustomization-improvement/mohamed/local/boldbi/kustomization.yaml) file below for Bold BI deployment in Local Cluster
+2. Create a Kubernetes cluster in Local machine to deploy Bold BI.
+3. Create a Database.
+4. Open the Kustomization.yaml file that was downloaded in Step 1.
+Replace the mount path noted in the steps above with <Example/path/here> respectively, in the file.

+5. Replace File storage name After Replacing File Storage name

+6. After creating with your cluster, deploy the latest Nginx ingress controller to your cluster.
+Run the following command to obtain the ingress IP address.

+        kubectl get service/ingress-nginx-controller -n ingress-nginx

+7. After obtaining the External IP address, replace the app-base URL with your External IP address.
+App-Base-URL
+8. Navigate to the folder where the deployment file were downloaded from Step 1.
+Run the following command to deploy Bold BI application on Local cluster

+        kubectl apply -k .

+9. Please wait for some time until the Bold BI On-Premise application is deployed to your Local cluster.

+10. Use the following command to get the pods status. ```bash kubectl get pods -n bold-services

+11. Wait until you see the applications running.
+Then, use the DNS or ingress IP address you obtained from Step 10 to access the application in the browser.

 ## Startup Configuration